delanoflipse/redis-distributed-test-suite/blog/blog.md

 Our test suite allows for a lot of different configurations, but due to time constraints it was not possible to do a thorough test for every combination of parameters.

 Testing other faults and scenarios could allow us to catch even more anomalies.
-One scenario we have put some work into but were not able to finish was removing nodes from the cluster and later adding them back in.
+One scenario we have put some work into, but were unable to finish was removing nodes from the cluster and later adding them back in.
 The difficulty we ran into was twofold.
-One: when removing a primary all its hash slots first need to be moved to another primary before it can be removed.
+One: when removing a primary, all its hash slots first need to be moved to another primary before it can be removed.
 Two: it was difficult to figure out which nodes were primaries and which replicas and take the respective actions.
 A network fault we would have liked to inject were packet drops and delayed, however these proved to be difficult, some of the methods we tried did not work because we could not load the required kernel models in docker on WSL.